Research that travel provokes anxiety in most people. In fact, for some, the stress can even trigger a psychotic episode.

 If psychosis runs in the family, Margaret Cochran, a therapist from San Jose, California, advises talking to children about their risk when they are young.
 “Mental illness, among other things, needs to be ‘normalized’ as in its nothing to be ashamed of.
 You just recognize it, go to the appropriate physician and get treated,” she said, noting that parents can include other medical issues like diabetes or high cholesterol in the same conversation.

 But young people should also know that they may never develop symptoms.
 Most people with a relative or even a sibling or parent with schizophrenia will not develop the disorder.
-These were the findings of a family study done in 2014 by the Consortium on the Genetics of Schizophrenia.
+These were the findings of a done in 2014 by the Consortium on the Genetics of Schizophrenia.
 The study, which had 16 co-authors and looked at nearly 300 families, concluded that the risk of schizophrenia was only 31 percent within a nuclear family.

 Before a big trip or stay abroad, schedule a physical for your child and ask the doctor to discuss mental health issues during the exam.